Our Students Won the Third Prize in the China University Robot Contest

 Responsible for the planning, promotion, organization and coordination of admissions and cooperation projects.

-Responsible for International Chinese Language Scholarship and Guangxi Government Scholarship and help the section chief to deal with the relvent admission documents.
+Responsible for recruitment under Chinese Government Scholarship, International Chinese Language Scholarship and Guangxi Government Scholarship, and assisting the section chief with relevant admission documents.

 II.
 International Student Management Section